Lotus Biscoff Cheesecake

 • Allow the cheesecake to chill in the refrigerator for at least 6 hours (preferably overnight) so that it sets fully.

-How to adjust cheesecakes to different size pans
+How to bake this cheesecake in different size pans

-If you have any questions, feel free to leave a comment below!
+If you have any questions, just comment down below!

 Frequently Asked Questions